liferay/liferay-docs/devGuide/en/chapters/03-portlet-development.markdown

 start!
 Create a `content` package within your `src` plugin project folder.
 Next, create the following files:

 `Language.properties`: this file defines all keys that our portlets need.
-At the end, we will use the hook descriptor to register and merge it with the Liferay core keys to make the keys available to all portlets.

 For each portlet, update its `<portlet>` node in `portlet.xml` to refer to the resource bundle correctly: